saurav7622/Group-Expense-Manager/README.md

 A full stack single page web application which helps people manage their group expenses by splitting bills and settling up those as well!

-Go through the given link to use this application! (https://group-expense-manager-6e4be.web.app/)

 ## Tech Stack (MERN)